How to revert a Git Pull Request?

 • Comprehensive Integration: Azure DevOps stands out with its seamless integration with other Azure services, offering a unified workflow for project management and development.

 • Required Reviews and Policies: Teams can set policies to automatically enforce code reviews, ensuring that every pull request undergoes a structured review process.
+In the context of DevOps transformation, aligning team goals and fostering a collaborative culture is equally essential.

 • Advanced Merge Strategies: Azure DevOps supports various merge strategies, providing flexibility based on the project's needs.